-Where however is our unity?
-We have not even yet built the bridge which unite us, but we must do so.
-It seems as if our hate is greater against those workers who are not of the same order then to determine our attitude.
-N my opinion, in the struggle between Amsterdam and Moscow there must be neither victors nor vanquished.
-There must no longer be any tatk of Amsterdam or Moscow, but only of a united international which shall embrace all peoples and all countries, of a great trade union movement which must stand on the basis of irreconcilable class war.
+I repeat once more: we are weaker tions should be entered into first in order then to determine our attitude.

+IN my opinion, in the struggle between Amsterdam and Moscow there must be neither victors nor vanquished.
+There must no longer be any talk of Amsterdam or Moscow, but only of a united international which shall embrace all peoples and all countries, of a great trade union movement which must stand on the basis of irreconcilable class war.

-N our ranks it is thought that the L Russians did not play an open game.
-Of course the Russians place the revolutionary class struggle in the foreground, and I entirely agree with them.
-There is a lot of talk about Russia; but I who had the good sense to go to Russia in order to see things myself, am profoundly convinced that the Russians sincerely desire unity.
+TN our ranks it is thought that the Russians did not play an open game.
+Of course the Russians place the revolutionary class struggle in the foreground, and I entirely agree with